How to tan safely? Is it even possible to get a tan fast?

 Done the wrong way, sun tanning can take a serious toll on your skin.
-Premature aging, wrinkles, sun spots or worse can be the consequence if you have any of these 4 dangerous tanning habits.
-But don’t despair, there is a safe way to tan - as we’ll show you the way.
+Premature ageing, wrinkles, sun spots or worse can be the consequence if you practice any of these 4 dangerous tanning habits.
+But don’t despair, there is a safe way to tan - let us show you the way.

 1. Not preparing your skin

-Tanning oil is so 1950’s … coming from an era where doctors recommended cigarettes, it should come as no surprise that lathering yourself in oil is not only ineffective, it’s flat-out dangerous.
-While it’s true that oil will amplify the suns rays by refracting light at the surface of the skin, its 2018… we really don’t need to be making the sun any stronger.
-Instead of basting yourself like a rotisserie chicken, use intelligent tan accelerators that actually have advanced cosmetic actives to help you get a tan, safely!
+Tanning oil is so 1950’s … coming from an era where doctors recommended cigarettes, it should come as no surprise that slathering yourself in oil is not only ineffective, it’s flat-out dangerous.
+While it’s true that oil will amplify the sun's rays by refracting light at the surface of the skin, in this day and age, we really don’t need to be making the sun any stronger.
+Instead of basting yourself like a rotisserie chicken, use intelligent tan accelerators that actually have advanced cosmetic actives to help you get a tan fast and minimize the need for extended UV exposure.

-It might sound counter-productive, but truthfully, no matter how high the SPF, some UV rays are still going to reach your skin.
-That’s because, in real life situations, we’re at the beach or by the pool, we’re wet or sandy and towels and clothing are all working against our carefully applied sunscreen barriers.
-That being said - we’re about to release a unique approach to tanning called Tan Smart, an innovative sunscreen that actually helps you tan using our proprietary Tan Boost Technology.
-Coming early 2019, you’ll finally have access to a mineral, reef-safe sunscreen that protects and bronzes all-in-one.
+You make think that sunscreen prevents tanning, but truthfully, no matter how high the SPF, some UV rays are still going to reach your skin.
+That’s because, in real-life situations, we’re at the beach or by the pool, we’re wet or sandy and towels and clothing are all working against our carefully applied sunscreen barriers.
+We have released a truly unique product that will help you get a safe tan.
+It's called Tan Smart, and it's the best sunscreen for tanning because it actually helps you tan using our proprietary Tan Boost Technology™.
+It's mineral, broad-spectrum, water-resistant and will show you that you can get a tan fast, while still being sun safe.

 4. Layout out during peak hours

-This should come as a given, but the sun is generally at its strongest between the hours of 11am-3pm.
+This should come as a given, but the sun is generally at its strongest between the hours of 11 am-3 pm.
 In some parts of the world, like Australia, the UV index reached extreme highs of 11 or 12 during these hours, and it’s very dangerous to be laying out in the sun.
-If you have to be outside during peak hours, try to seek shade, slap on a hat and absolutely wear sunscreen.
+If you have to be outside during peak hours, try to seek shade, slap on a hat, and absolutely wear sunscreen.
+If you want to know how to get a tan fast or how to tan safely, and don't want to risk a nasty burn - try to avoid this time of day for tanning or opt for short and controlled bursts of sun exposure rather than prolonged basking.

 Photo Credit: http://www.klotzgallery.com/wp-content/uploads/2011/05/LAPOW_Girl_SunTan_W.jpg